Job market paper

 We develop a simple principal-agent contracting model between a regulator and a bank to highlight the distinct roles of banking supervision and regulation.
 The role of banking regulation is to set forth rules that banks must follow, e.g., by establishing minimum capital requirements and sanctions enforcement programs.
 The role of bank supervision is to gather information about a bank's private actions and determine compliance with applicable regulations and corrective actions should the bank be non-compliant.
 We use this framework to analyze several regulatory problems, such as anti-money laundering and deposit insurance.

-2024: Regulation and Competition in Global Banking – Stanford Data Science Conference, May 7, Inter–Finance PhD Seminar Series, May 14, Kiel–Göttingen–CEPR Conference, June 28
+2024: Colorado State University, Stanford Data Science Conference, Inter–Finance PhD Seminar Series, Kiel–Göttingen–CEPR Conference

-2019: The Long Shadow of Public Interventions in the Financial Sector – IMF European and Fiscal Affairs Department, March 13, IMF Research Department, February 6
+2019: IMF European and Fiscal Affairs Department, March 13, IMF Research Department, February 6

 With Darrell Duffie, Zhe Geng, and Jun Pan